nixworks/public/news/2011/03/22/index.md

 ##### Dennis Daugaard
 ### [Dennis Daugaard, the Governor of South Dakota, signs an abortion bill requiring women to undertake counselling and wait for 72 hours, the longest period in the US. ](/news/2011/03/22/dennis-daugaard-the-governor-of-south-dakota-signs-an-abortion-bill-requiring-women-to-undertake-counselling-and-wait-for-72-hours-the-lo.md)
-_Context: South Dakota Governor, abortion, Dennis Daugaard, counselling_
+_Context: South Dakota Governor, counselling, abortion, Dennis Daugaard_

 ##### Canadian House of Commons
 ### [All 3 opposition parties in the Canadian House of Commons, who together form a majority, state they will not support the 2011 federal budget, precipitating a possible election. ](/news/2011/03/22/all-3-opposition-parties-in-the-canadian-house-of-commons-who-together-form-a-majority-state-they-will-not-support-the-2011-federal-budget.md)